simonkorl/DTP-draft/draft-shi-quic-dtp.md

 * connection id - local connection name of an indicated connection.

 All these functions mentioned above are running in asynchronous mode.
 An application can use various event driven framework to call those functions.

+## Collaborate with upper layer protocols

+Some protocols on top QUIC prefer not leaving scheduling and block canceling to the transport layer.
+As an extension of QUIC, DTP MAY expose information inside the transport layer like the status of congestion control and loss recovery to the upper layers to help them do their jobs.

 # Security Considerations